big-data-and-economics/big-data-class-materials/README.md

 ## GitHub Codespaces

 Having trouble with R on your computer?
 To get you up and running and writing R code in no time, I have containerized this workshop such that you have a ready out of the box R coding environment.

+For some problem sets, I will explicitly request that you work with GitHub Codespaces to minimize the amount of time you spend troubleshooting your local R installation and package versions.
+No more, "but it works on my computer" when I ask you why your code isn't running!
+On occasion, I may ask you to work on your own computer because I want you to learn how to troubleshoot on your own machine.

-#### Dev Containers in GitHub CodeSpaces
+#### Dev Containers in GitHub Codespaces

 Click the green "<> Code" button at the top right on this repository page, and then select "Create codespace on main".
-(GitHub CodeSpaces is available with [GitHub Enterprise](https://github.com/enterprise) and [GitHub Education](https://education.github.com/).)
+(GitHub Codespaces is available with [GitHub Enterprise](https://github.com/enterprise) and [GitHub Education](https://education.github.com/).)

 To open RStudio Server, click the Forwarded Ports "Radio" icon at the bottom of the VS Code Online window.